nu-decree/viceroy-decree-website/exampleSite/content/english/pages/summer-opportunities.md

 ## DECREE VI Scholars Summer Program

-Application deadline is **May 21st, 2024**.
+Application deadline is **May 21st, 2025**.

 If you are interested, please contact us at [viceroydecree-admin@khoury.northeastern.edu](mailto:viceroydecree-admin@khoury.northeastern.edu).

 Welcome to the DECREE VI Scholars Summer Program!
 This program is designed to enhance your skills and knowledge in cybersecurity, offering a variety of engaging educational activities and opportunities for professional development.
 The activities that are part of the summer program are detailed below:

 {{< notice "info" >}}
-All activities need to start by June 2024 and completed Due to November 2024.
+All activities need to start by June 2025 and completed by November 2025.
 {{< /notice >}}

 ### Prepare for DoD-Approved Certifications